rodneyjdc/rodneyjdc-enterprise-assessment-fullstack-reactdotnet-2/README.md

 **Implement this user story by doing the following:**

 * [ ] Inside `utils/markdownParser.js` in your client directory, write a module that implements a basic Markdown parser.
-This module should export a function that accepts a string of Markdown-formatted text, and returns that same text but converted into HTML formatting.
+This module should export a function that accepts a string of Markdown-formatted text and returns that same text but converted into HTML formatting.
   * **DO NOT** use or reference the docs/source code for any existing Markdown Parsing module.
   * For the purpose of this assignment, please only implement these three Markdown features:
     * **bold text** - text wrapped a set of asterisks, like this: `this text is normal, *this text should be bold*, and finally this text is normal again`